matjuu/squares-api-exercise/README.md

 ## The time for the solution
 Take *as long as you need* on the solution but we suggest to limit yourself at 8 hours.
 Do let us know how much time it took you!

-The task is not made to be completed in the period of 8 hours and noone expects you to!
+The task is not made to be completed in the period of 8 hours and no one expects you to!
 However, knowing how much time you spent and seeing the solution you came up with allows for seeing what you prioritize and where you would consider cutting corners on a sharp deadline.